Will You Find Me

 Will You Find Me is the fifth studio album by American indie rock band Ida, released in 2000 on Tiger Style Records.
+In 2025, The Numero Group announced an expanded 4xLP edition boxset with liner notes and 89 bonus tracks including outtakes, demos and covers.

 Reception

 Will You Find Me was reviewed as "Album of the Week" in The New York Times, where Jon Pareles described the songs as being "like the whispers of uncertain lovers in a perpetual dance of vulnerability and assurance, parting and reconciliation."
 According to Eric Weisbard (writing in The Village Voice) "they've inflated everything that was irritating about them—and made their first memorable album.